Architecture is a science of buildings.

 Indoor photography is challenging because of limited working space.

-When I was working with the hotel for interior photography, I selected Sigma 16mm F/1.4 for that project, the best lens for indoor architectural photography.
+A perfect lens that can help to work in tight spaces is beneficial for indoor architectural photography.
+While working with the hotel for interior photography, I selected Sigma 16mm F/1.4 for that project, the best lens for indoor architectural photography.

 I have gained exceptional photographs of their indoor structures; this lens got the perfect essence of each space.